Nevenall/Shift-X/src/System/00 Quickstart.md

 Don't want to get too abstract. that way lies some madness let me tell you.
 Extra personnel and backup are not gear and if you have them available, it's because of a specific ability the team took.

 Yuppssss.
 Time to starting working on the team biznatch.

+## Downtime

+### Projects

+Project clocks can do all kinds of things.
+Could be building things, gathering info.

+### Training

+Another common one for heroes.
+Mark an xp for an attribute or a powerset by intense training.

+### Solo Issue

+Many superheroes have solo adventures.
+This is a good default downtime activity for heroes.
+Make some kind of roll, or maybe three.
+Maybe the position is set by what kind of solo thing it is.
+From dealing with simple robbers (controlled), to the culmination of a personal mission, (Desperate).
+The roll is maybe your best action? or a fortune roll based on how prepared you are? if you fail you get to roll again with a worse position, unless of course it's already desperate.
+Could be you roll your best attribute.

+You get some fair number of experience for a solo issue, like 3 xp, but there is the possiblity you'll be stuck with consequences at the start of the next team issue.

+Details to know: who the villain is and their plan; what your approach is; roll to see how it goes; optionally, specify a continuity detail from your solo issue that affects the rest of the game.
+Like, you recruit a new hero to the team, or for big stuff, take out a faction.

+Steve Rogers at the end of winter solider, a solo issue, ends up with a psychological issue around Bucky, which is then exploited at the start of civil war.
+Just a minor one, but it's enough.

+So, are solo issues unrelated to the overall team narrative? could you use them to accomplish some team goal?

+So, alternately, the solo issue is 1-4 xp depending on consequences, players choice generally, also says how big a continuity thing you can declare.
+Then you just resist that consequence?
+Like, an entire mission as a resistance roll.
+That is interesting.

+## Action

+for every event, the team can earn or loose a positive rep? maybe have to deal with some fallout from their mission? maybe not as complex as blades, just a simple sliding scale.